Zmrihawy/Webutvikling-project3/README.md

 ### Visualisation for all items
 Similar to the shopping cart visualisation this visualisation works in the same way.
 The difference is that it shows all available items in the database by their quantity and all manufacturers.

+### Pagination [TODO: Needs Updating]
+We have an endpoint that implements pagination.
+It has several features and uses several params.